Take control of your finances so you can direct your hard-earned money to what really matters

 Phone plans can get expensive, especially if you’re paying for data or minutes you don’t use.
 Have a quick search online and see if a better deal is available, in some cases SIM-only phone plans are now far more cost effective than other bundled deals.

 Avoid temptation by unsubscribing from marketing emails and texts from stores where you spend the most money.
+The same goes for your social media feed: unfollow your favourite brands and stores, or from anyone you follow who promotes them.

 Have you got unused or partially used vouchers just lying around?
 Perhaps you’ve got an unused in-store credit or some air-points?

-With the approach of winter, what better time to plug holes and cracks that let warm air escape.
+Winter can be cold and damp so plug holes and cracks that let warm air escape.

 You should be able to get materials and possibly advice about this from your local hardware store about inexpensively stopping unwanted heat loss.
 A little time spent researching this online might go a long way to save on your winter heating bills.

-At risk of sounding like a cliché parent giving tips to a young adult, the cost of those iced lattes really does add up!
+At the risk of sounding like a cliché parent giving tips to a young adult, the cost of those iced lattes really does add up!
 Consider:

 $7 a day for 365 days a year = $2,555